Carmelite Priory, Helsingør: St. Mary's Church

 The first intention after the dissolution of the priory was to demolish the church, but it found use as a warehouse and as stabling for horses, which preserved it until 1577, when it was made available to the foreign community residing in Helsingør, mostly Germans from the cities of the Hanseatic League.
 It remained the "German" church until 1851, although from 1740 it was also the church for the garrison at Kronborg Castle.
 It became Helsingør's second parish church in 1819 when St. Olai's parish split into two, although sermons in German were delivered here, between Danish services, until 1851.
 A large number of German inscriptions remain to testify to the church's Hanseatic past.

-Between 1900 and 1907 the church and the conventual buildings were totally restored under Professor H.B.
-Storck, with particular attention to the restoration and conservation of the impressive frescoes on the walls and ceilings.
+Between 1900 and 1907 the church and the conventual buildings were entirely restored under Professor H. B. Storck, with particular attention to the restoration and conservation of the impressive frescoes on the walls and ceilings.

-St. Mary's is home to a magnificent Baroque organ built in 1634-1636 by Johan Lorentz.
+St. Mary's is home to a magnificent Baroque organ built between 1634 and 1636 by Johan Lorentz.
 One of the organists was the famed composer Dietrich Buxtehude.
 It was thoroughly renovated from 1997 on by Marcussen & Søn.